arafat-hasan/arafat-hasan/README.md

 ## Hey there 👋
-This is [Arafat Hasan](https://www.arafathasan.me/), a student 👨🏽‍🎓 of Computer Science and Engineering 🚀 from Bangladesh 🇧🇩; an utter computer nerd who loves Vim, Linux, open source 👨🏽‍💻 and enjoys customizing all of the development environments.
+This is [Arafat Hasan](https://www.arafathasan.me/), currently pursuing my bachelor's degree 👨🏽‍🎓 majoring in Computer Science and Engineering 🚀 from Bangladesh 🇧🇩; an utter computer nerd who loves Vim, Linux, open source 👨🏽‍💻 and enjoys customizing all of the development environments.
 Work best with keyboard shortcuts and hate to use a mouse.
 A stoic observer of the universe.

 ### Talking about Personal Stuffs